 03 of 12

-Keep in mind that you want to provide a base that will keep your lowest course of blocks above any mud.
+One idea behind a sand or gravel base is that it will keep your lowest course of blocks above any mud.
 Water will inevitably seep to the bottom of your wall, and when it collects at the base, it will turn into mud.
-By laying one or two inches of sand or gravel, you raise the lowest row above this mud.Continue to 4 of 12 below.
+By laying one or two inches of base, you raise the lowest row above this mud.Continue to 4 of 12 below.

 04 of 12